Clubhouse: What’s in it for B2B brands?

 • Audience: everyone listening to the conversation (on mute!)

-• Moderator: controls the conversation inside a room– aka similar to an admin of the room and marked with a green star next to their name.
+• Moderators control the conversation inside a room.
+They are similar to room admins and are marked with a green star next to their names.
 An important note: all moderators have the same amount of power, so make sure you know the people you are granting moderator status.

 • Speaker: anyone in the “room” that has been brought up to the stage.
-A microphone that’s unmuted will be shown on the right portion of that person’s profile image.
+An unmuted microphone will be shown on the right portion of that person’s profile image.

 • Clubs: Groups you can follow or join/be notified when discussions are taking place on that specific topic

-• Rooms: this is the space where the conversations take place.
+• Rooms: These are the spaces where the conversations take place.
 You can think of them as mini-conference rooms.

-• Stage: the section of the room where anyone has the ability to speak.
-If you are a moderator, you are automatically on the stage and it’s the role of the moderator to bring speakers or audience members “to the stage” to speak.
+• Stage: the section of the room where anyone can speak.
+If you are a moderator, you are automatically on the stage, and it’s the moderator’s role to bring speakers or audience members “to the stage” to speak.

 • Party Hat: This emoji lets other users know you’re new to the app!
 It appears on your name in the 1st seven days you are on the app.